amarantini/15-466-f24-base4/README.md

 Goal: escape the office

 Player need to find the strategy and uncover the rule of the game via trial and error.
+The game has multiple endings.
+Different choices lead to different endings.
+So player should be careful about their choices.

 Sources:
 - Open Sans font: https://fonts.google.com/specimen/Open+Sans